 Linux

-On Linux systems use the following command to view the personal quota and current usage:
+On Linux systems use one the following two commands to view the personal quota and current usage:

 quota